Skip to main content

 --glsastNo-Write a GitLab SAST report (gl-sast-report.json) for the GitLab Security Dashboard / MR widget

---mr-commentNofalsePost/update a compliance comment on the merge request (MR pipelines only; requires api scope)
+--mr-commentNofalsePost/update a Plumber comment on the merge request (MR pipelines only; requires api scope)

---badgeNofalseCreate/update a Plumber compliance badge on the project (requires api scope; only runs on default branch)
+--badgeNofalseCreate/update a Plumber badge on the project (requires api scope; only runs on default branch)

 --scoreNofalseShow the Plumber score banner (letter, points, bar, severity counts) on stdout, and include points + score in the JSON, PBOM, and CycloneDX output